jbruws/acsim/README.md

 ### Data persistency

-You can make message data persist between container restarts by creating a Docker volume (through `# docker volume create your_volume_name`) and running:
+You can make message data persist between container restarts by creating a Docker volume by running:

-`# docker run --net=host --mount source=your_volume_name,target=/acsim/data jbruws/acsim:latest`
+`# docker run --net=host --mount source=acsim_volume_name,target=/acsim/data jbruws/acsim:latest`

-Server data will be stored in `/var/lib/docker/volumes/your_volume_name/_data`.
+The volume will be created automatically; just make sure to always use the same volume name when running this command.
+Server data will be stored in `/var/lib/docker/volumes/acsim_volume_name/_data`.
 To change said data, edit the relevant files then restart the container. **If you left the admin password as default, don't forget to change it by generating a sha256 hash from your new password and pasting it into `config.yaml`!**

 ## Manual installation